gregorioulab/PNAS2022/README.md

 1) Add main forder and subfolders into the Matlab path
-2) Select the corresponding figure and panel you want to plot
+2) Run the script corresponding to the respective figure
+3) Within each script select the panel you want to plot